Cturne63/Lab11/README.md

 Setup the web page by typing "sudo httpd -p 8080".

-Open a web page browser and type the FPGA's IP in the Address bar followed by :8080 (type ifconfig to retrieve this information).
+Open a web page browser and type the FPGA's IP in the Address bar followed by :8080 (type ifconfig in the linux terminal to retrieve this information).

 EX: 192.168.1.47:8080